kubernetes/kops/docs/instance_groups.md

 }
 ```

-> Note: as of writing this the kube cluster autoscaler does not support mixed instance groups, in the sense it will still scale groups up and down based on capacity but some of the simulations it does might be wrong as it's not aware of the instance type coming into the group.
+Note: as of writing this the kube cluster autoscaler does not support mixed instance groups, in the sense it will still scale groups up and down based on capacity but some of the simulations it does might be wrong as it's not aware of the instance type coming into the group.

+Note: when upgrading from a launchconfiguration to launchtemplate with mixed instance policy the launchconfiguration is left undeleted as has to be manually removed.

 ## Moving from one instance group spanning multiple AZs to one instance group per AZ